mitchtabian/HOWTO-django-channels-daphne/README.md

 `su django`

-create `asgi.py` in `/home/django/CodingWithMitchChat/src/CodingWithMitchChat` with this command:
+Create file named `asgi.py` in `/home/django/CodingWithMitchChat/src/CodingWithMitchChat` with this command:

-'django' must be the owner of this file.
+`cat > asgi.py` 'django' must be the owner of this file.

-`cat > asgi.py`

 Paste in the following:
 ```